Concept-Shaped Holes Can Be Impossible To Notice

 I think I’ve figured out the whole “atomization” thing.
 But I’m not sure.
 What if there’s some real non-atomized community that even second-hand anthropology plus some good subcultures can’t point to?
 Am I just making the same mistake as I did as a high schooler, only one level higher?

 Some of these same sociologists worry about advertising and consumerism.
-They think capitalism turn people into perfect consumers who overwork themselves at jobs they don’t like to buy products they don’t need.
+They think capitalism turns people into perfect consumers who overwork themselves at jobs they don’t like to buy products they don’t need.
 They think people’s entire identities revolve around brands and consumption.

 And once again, I think: “Good thing this isn’t happening to me.”
 I don’t really watch TV and I tune out online ads.
 I buy things occasionally, usually things that I need or things that I occasionally enjoy.
 But I don’t own much “clutter”.
 And I don’t care about brands, except ones that really signal high quality.